What you must know if you are considering any surgical procedure

 - Antibiotics and pain medication will be prescribed

-- For Breast Augmentation patients, you must wear a support garment – for several weeks or longer to aid the healing and aesthetic results, continue to massage your breasts for up to 6 months following breast surgery if and as recommended by your Plastic Surgeon
+- For Breast Augmentation patients, you must wear a support garment – for several weeks or longer to aid the healing and aesthetic results, continue to massage your breasts for up to 6 months following breast surgery if and as recommended by your Surgeon

 - Initially avoid and then limit exposure to swimming, excessive sweating, any saunas, steam, spas, showers and especially direct exposure to sunlight to the surgery suture sites